Sam123ben/automated-provisioning-scripts/README.md

 This repository is created to help team to provision a docker container inside a vagrant image.
 This will create a new docker image with Centos flavour of Linux along with Jenkins and Ansible Tower installed.
 To ease up the setup, I have a shell script that will create the docker image and will run the container to start the Jenkins process.

+As a best practice always ensure that the provisioning of any server or infra are done via any configuration management automation tool such as Ansible/Chef/Puppet/Salt.
+Even though we code our Dockerfile but still take care of creating image using Ansible rather the Dockerfile.

 NOTE: The whole automation is done under a non-proxy network, but if you are under a proxy please do add appropriate proxy       details in your Vagrantfile, Dockerfile, and Ansible vars file and in shell script to have a successful build of           the Jenkins image.

 #This co-relate to one of my favorite quote: